alleboudy/navigation-drl/REPORT.md

 `model.pt` a trained model by the `Navigation.ipynb` notebook

-`replay_buffer.py` the replay buffer implementation
+`replay_buffer.py` the replay buffer implementation, exactly the same as the nano degree class' implementation

 `dqn_agent.py` a vanilla DQN agent implementation following closely the ones from the udacity DRL nano degree class with a few tweaks